In 2003 USGS predicted that ALL of the glaciers will have melted by 2030 in Glacier National Park.

 The 1938 photo by T.J.
 Hileman, courtesy of Glacier National Park Archives

-The photo below was taken in August of 2006 of Grinnell Glacier & shows a small part of Upper Grinnell Lake filled with massive icebergs.
+The photo below was taken in August of 2006 of Grinnell Glacier and shows a small part of Upper Grinnell Lake filled with massive icebergs.
 The rocks on the icebergs are the size of small houses.
 In 1938 were I was standing to take this picture in 2006 would have been underneath the glacier.
 Notice that Salamander Glacier has a covering of snow in the 2006 photo and is essentially bare ice in the 2007 photo.
 Salamander Glacier losing it's snow cover will hasten the melting of this glacier.
-The winter of 2007/2008 is a heavy snow year so hopefully it will pick up snow cover this year.
+The winter of 2007/2008 was a heavy snow year so hopefully it will pick up snow cover this year.
 I'll be back to Upper Grinnell Lake in late July to take pictures from the same spot of Salamander Glacier.
 I'm hoping to be able to climb on Grinnell Glacier this summer.
 My son-in-law who climbed Denali a few years ago has all the necessary gear.
 We've had so much snow this year in the Flathead Valley that I got to practice with some of that gear recently to shovel snow off my roof.
-It's been 30 years since I was last on a glacier & that was in Europe.
+It's been 30 years since I was last on a glacier and that was in Switzerland.
+That glacier is now gone.

 Salamander Glacier as of June 21, 2008 from the Piegan Pass Trail.
 The snow below Salamander Glacier is from this winter and is not a permanent snow field.